-In our opinion the syndicate underwriting year accounts of Syndicate 2288 (the 'syndicate'):
+In our opinion the syndicate underwriting year accounts of Syndicate 1988 (the 'syndicate'):

-- give a true and fair view of the loss for the 2020 closed year of account. - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008. and in accordance with the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).
+- give a true and fair view of the profit for the 2022 closed year of account; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and in accordance with the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005) and sections 4 and 5 of the Syndicate Accounts Instructions Version 2.0 as modified by the Frequently Asked Questions Version 1.0 issued by Lloyd's (the "Lloyd's Syndicate Accounts Instructions").